-- The Climate and Transition Risk Assessment serves as an indicator for the extent to which an issuer is exposed to climate and transition risks. - The Norm Assessment serves as an indicator for the extent to which norm issues constituting breaches of international standards arise at a company. - Freedom House status serves as an indicator of a country's political freedoms and civil liberties. - The Exclusion Assessment for controversial sectors serves as an indicator for determining the extent of a company's exposure to controversial sectors. - The Exclusion Assessment for controversial weapons serves as an indicator for determining the extent of a company's exposure to controversial weapons. - The methodology for determining sustainable investments as defined in article 2 (17) of Regulation (EU) 2019/2088 on sustainability-related disclosures in the financial services sector (SFDR) is used as an indicator for measuring the proportion of sustainable investments (Sustainability Investment Assessment).
+- The Assessment of norm controversies serves as an indicator for the extent to which norm-related controversies with respect to international standards arise at a company. - The Freedom House Status serves as an indicator for the political rights and civil liberties of a country. - The Exclusion Assessment for controversial sectors serves as an indicator for determining the extent of a company's involvement in controversial sectors. - Exposure to controversial weapons serves as an indicator for determining the extent of a company's exposure to controversial weapons. - The Sustainability Investment Assessment serves as an indicator for measuring the proportion of sustainable investments as defined in article 2 (17) SFDR.